 Update of Regional Nuclear Generation Licensing Renewals

 New England has four nuclear generating generators: two in Waterford, Connecticut (Millstone), and one each in Seabrook, New Hampshire, and Plymouth, Massachusetts (Pilgrim).
 Vermont Yankee notified the ISO on August 27, 2013, that it would cease commercial operation.
 It negotiated a retirement agreement with the State of Vermont and ceased operation on December 29, 2014, after exhausting its fuel cycle.
-All remaining nuclear generators require an operating license, which is subject to renewals or extensions, as summarized in .
+All remaining nuclear generators require an operating license, which is subject to renewals or extensions, as summarized in Table 9-1.